gem5/gem5-resources/src/gapbs/README.md

 - **Running after_boot script** **
 - Shell

-This detailed overview provides a foundational understanding of how different boot configurations affect the system's initialization and mode of operation.
+This detailed overview shows how different boot configurations affect the system's initialization and mode of operation.
 By selecting the appropriate parameters, users can customize the boot process for diverse environments, ranging from automated setups to hands-on interactive sessions.